 The company established the May 14 deadline for a couple of reasons, said these people.
 Becht wants to pursue an initial public offering, a course it had been pursuing earlier this year, if he can’t seal the Avon deal, said one of these people.

 Also, investors with BDT Capital don’t want their money tied up for weeks without any sign of resolution, said another person.
 Coty will continue to press larger investors on the idea that Avon should be able to study an independent path with its new CEO while also starting deal talks with Coty, said these people.

 Avon fell 2.7 percent to $21.01 at 1:12 p.m. in New York.
 The shares are trading about 15 percent below Coty’s offer, the second-biggest gap among pending U.S. deals larger than $1 billion, according to data compiled by Bloomberg, suggesting investors aren’t convinced the bid will succeed.

 Coty’s offer still undervalues Avon, which is worth more than $30 a share, based on sales multiples at comparable companies such as Estee Lauder Cos.
-(EL), said Josh Strauss, co- portfolio manager of the Appleseed Fund at Pekin Singer Strauss Asset Management in Chicago.
+(EL:US), said Josh Strauss, co- portfolio manager of the Appleseed Fund at Pekin Singer Strauss Asset Management in Chicago.
 Avon has potential to expand sales in emerging markets, Strauss, whose fund oversees 1 million shares of Avon, said today in a telephone interview.

 Yesterday JAB Holdings B.V., a subsidiary of the company that controls Coty, said it plans to sell $2 billion of Reckitt Benckiser Group Plc (RB/) shares to fund deals.
 Vienna-based Joh.
 A. Benckiser SE is the majority owner of Coty.